kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      The update-environment session option may be used to update the session environment from the client when a new session is created or an old reattached.  tmux also initialises the
      TMUX variable with some internal information to allow commands to be executed from inside, and the TERM variable with the correct terminal setting of ‘screen’.

+     Variables in both session and global environments may be marked as hidden.
+Hidden variables are not passed into the environment of new processes and instead can only be used by tmux itself (for example in formats, see the FORMATS section).

      Commands to alter and view the environment are:

-     set-environment [-gru] [-t target-session] name [value]
+     set-environment [-Fhgru] [-t target-session] name [value]
                    (alias: setenv)
              Set or unset an environment variable.
 If -g is used, the change is made in the global environment; otherwise, it is applied to the session environment for target-session.
-             The -u flag unsets a variable.  -r indicates the variable is to be removed from the environment before starting a new process.
+             If -F is present, then value is expanded as a format.
+The -u flag unsets a variable.  -r indicates the variable is to be removed from the environment before starting a new process.  -h marks the variable as hidden.

-     show-environment [-gs] [-t target-session] [variable]
+     show-environment [-hgs] [-t target-session] [variable]
                    (alias: showenv)
              Display the environment for target-session or the global environment with -g.
 If variable is omitted, all variables are shown.
 Variables removed from the environment are prefixed with ‘-’.
-If -s is used, the output is formatted as a set of Bourne shell commands.
+If -s is used, the output is formatted as a set of Bourne shell commands.  -h shows hidden variables (omitted by default).

 STATUS LINE
      tmux includes an optional status line which is displayed in the bottom line of each terminal.